 OVHcloud provides our customers with a wide array of options for managing their public cloud instances.
-In this article, we will go over some of the various options available to our customers in the instance's menu shown below:
+In this article, we will go over some of the various options available to our customers in the instance menu below:

 Switch to Monthly Subscription

-If an instance was created with hourly billing selected, you can always switch it to monthly billing, which over an extended period of time it will be less expensive.
+If an instance was created with hourly billing selected, you can always switch it to monthly billing, which will be less expensive if you plan to keep the instance for an extended period of time.
 To do so, click the Switch to monthly subscription button, followed by the Confirm button from the pop-up.

-The Create a snapshot button allows the user to create a snapshot backup; a copy of the entire file system of an instance.
+The Create a backup button allows the user to create a snapshot backup, a copy of the entire file system of an instance.

 Note: There is not a charge for the snapshot backup itself.
 However, because the snapshot is stored outside of a customer's public cloud, there is a monthly charge for the storage a snapshot consumes.